Online Colleges in Ohio

 - John R. Justice Student Loan Repayment Program – For state and federal public defenders and state prosecutors who agree to remain employed in the field for at least three years

-- Nurse Education Assistance Loan Program — For students planning to become
+- Nurse Education Assistance Loan Program — For students planning to become nurses or nursing instructors

 - Ohio College Opportunity Grant – For students in associate’s degree, first bachelor’s degree or nurse diploma program at eligible school; Must have EFC (Expected Family Contribution) of $2190 or less and maximum household income of $96,000

-- Ohio Safety Officers College Memorial Fund – For the children and spouses of peace officers, fire fighters and other safety officers killed in the line of duty, or children and spouses of a member of the armed forces who was killed in the line of duty during specific combat (if not eligible for Ohio War Orphans Scholarship)
+- Ohio Safety Officers College Memorial Fund – For the children and spouses of peace officers, firefighters and other safety officers killed in the line of duty, or children and spouses of a member of the armed forces who was killed in the line of duty during specific combat (if not eligible for Ohio War Orphans Scholarship)

 - Forever Buckeyes – For students who leave the state but return to enroll in undergraduate or graduate program and establish residency